wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _Layabout and Dan Lothario are on one side of the stage flirting, whilst Suey is tries to get her attention, but she keeps pushing him away and trying to ignore him.
 He begins complaining to the audience_

-**Suey:** I can't believe this, I've come half way across the universe in a battered old spaceship, I've drilled through this prison wall, I've found a long lost sister I never knew I had, and she doesn't even want to talk to me... _looks sad, ahhhh, I'm sadder than that!_
+**Suey:** I can't believe this, I've come half way across the universe in a battered old spaceship, I've drilled through this prison wall, I've found a long lost sister I never knew I had... and she doesn't even want to talk to me... _looks sad, ahhhh, I'm sadder than that!_

 **Petra:** _returns with light sabres in duffel bag_ I've got them Mr Bogie, just like you asked.
 Why does your spaceship smell of dog poo?

-**Obi-Wan:** Well come on then, get on with it _Petra attempts to inflate the first light sabre without success, repeats with the second, before Dan Lothario steps in and inflates both with ease, impressing Layabout even more.
-He passes an inflated light sabre proudly to Layabout_.
+**Obi-Wan:** _ignores the dog poo question and impatiently points at the bag she has brought in_ Well come on then, get on with it _Petra removes inflatable light sabres from the bag and attempts to inflate the first, without success.
+Dan Lothario steps in and inflates one with ease, impressing Layabout even more.
+He passes it romantically to Layabout_.

-**Layabout:** What's this for???

 **Dan Lothario:** My darling, I have travelled across galaxies with these people and I know that their quest is true, and that they need your help.
 You're the most wonderful woman I've met this week, and I know you are capable of great deeds.

 [SONG: Starship Trooper?]

+**Layabout:** _Showing her lightsabre to OWBB_ What's this for???

+**Obi-Wan:** This is the weapon of a Jedi Knight.
+Not as clumsy or random as a blaster; an elegant weapon for a more civilized age.

 **Layabout:** But I don't know how to fight...

 **Obi-Wan:** Allow me to share with both of you the experience of a thousand Jedi warriors...

 _Montage, Light sabres, running on the spot, star jumps, OWBB has a stopwatch, and a clipboard, YO-YOs, blindfolds, drop tennis balls on string from above etc etc_
+_Petra finds a mirrorball in OWBB's bag of stuff.
+She makes it levitate, no-one notices._

 **Obi-Wan:** I have taught you everything I know.